 - Back-fires are controlled fires used to stop the progress of an uncontrolled one (by using controlled fires to consume the fuel for the uncontrolled fire), and the origin of the phrase "fight fire with fire."

-- The page quote was used in a more pithy form by Cromwell's English republic as its motto - Pax Quaeritur Bello, or "Peace is sought through war".
+- Cromwell's English republic had this as its motto - Pax Quaeritur Bello, or "Peace is sought through war".

-- On a small scale though, the US forces in Iraq began to have a bit more success against the foreign jihadists in the mid-2000's when their acts of terrorism became so brutal that the local armed rebels got sick of them and began opposing them.
+- US forces in Iraq had more success against the foreign jihadists in the mid-2000's when their acts of terrorism became so brutal that the local armed rebels got sick of them and began opposing them.

 - It is common for bomb squads to deal with a suspicious package or bag that might be a bomb by blowing it up in a controlled explosion.

-- Explosive Reactive Armour attached to armoured fighting vehicles uses one explosion to neutralize another explosion in Anti-Tank warfare.
+- Explosive Reactive Armour attached to armored fighting vehicles uses one explosion to neutralize another explosion in Anti-Tank warfare.